tendermint/tendermint/docs/rfc/rfc-012-custom-indexing.md

 ## Discussion

-It is not possible to simultaneously guarantee that publishing events will not delay consensus, and also that all events are always completely indexed.
+It is not possible to simultaneously guarantee that publishing event items will not delay consensus, and also that all event items of interest are always completely indexed.

 Therefore, our choice is between eliminating delay (and minimizing loss) or eliminating loss (and minimizing delay).
 Currently, we take the second